quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 deployed versions are compatible with it.

 QUIC version 1 defines multiple features which are not documented in the QUIC invariants.
-Since at the time of writing QUIC version 1 is widely deployed, this section discusses considerations for future versions to help with compatibility with QUIC version 1.
+Since, at the time of writing, QUIC version 1 is widely deployed, this section discusses considerations for future versions to help with compatibility with QUIC version 1.